Hadi Fathallah is director at NAMEA Group, a public policy advisory company based out of Dubai and Beirut.

-Hadi Fathallah is an economist and policy adviser focusing on food security, energy, trade and political risk in the Arab region.
-Previously, Hadi was the Food Security Coordinator and Project Manager for the Food and Agriculture Organization of the United Nations (FAO) in Iraq, and an economist at FAO’s Regional Office for Near East and North Africa.
-He has previously consulted for various international organizations, including the World Bank, World Food Program, the UN Department of Economic and Social Affairs, and the Cornell International Institute for Food, Agriculture and Development (CIIFAD), in addition to private corporate consulting in energy, engineering, and business management.
-Hadi is a fellow of the Cornell Institute for Public Affairs at Cornell University and a Global Shaper from the Erbil Hub, an initiative of the World Economic Forum.
-He holds an Executive Masters in International Oil and Gas Leadership from the Graduate Institute, Geneva, and IFP School, Paris; a Masters of Public Administration (MPA) in International Development from Cornell University; and a Bachelors of Electrical and Computer Engineering from the American University of Beirut (AUB).
+Hadi Fathallah is director at NAMEA Group, a public policy advisory company based out of Dubai and Beirut.
+He is also a visiting lecturer on strategic negotiations and the political economy of oil at IFP School Paris.
+Previously, Hadi was an economist for the Food and Agriculture Organization of the United Nations (FAO) Regional Office for Near East and North Africa.
+He has consulted for various international organizations, including the World Bank, World Food Program, the UN Department of Economic and Social Affairs, and the Cornell International Institute for Food, Agriculture and Development (CIIFAD), in addition to government and private corporate consulting in energy, engineering, and strategic management.
+Hadi is a fellow of the Cornell Institute for Public Affairs at Cornell University and member of the Global Shapers Community, an initiative of the World Economic Forum.
+He holds an Advanced Masters in Oil and Gas studies from the Graduate Institute, Geneva, and IFP School, Paris; a Masters of Public Administration (MPA) in International Development from Cornell University; and a Bachelors of Electrical and Computer Engineering from the American University of Beirut (AUB).

 The overlapping jurisdictions of Saudi Arabia’s governing bodies and the state’s hyper-centralized nature doom such initiatives as Vision 2030.